top of page

 I shouldn’t feel like this.

-They’re signals — information from your nervous system, your wiring, and the parts of you that are trying to be understood.
+information from your nervous system, your wiring, and what your body is trying to bring to your attention.

 They don’t define you.

-They help you notice what matters, what needs care, and what feels out of sync.
+They help you notice what matters, what needs care, and what may not be working.

 🗒️ What Emotions Might Be Pointing To

-Every emotion has a message in what’s going on for you — shaped by how you’re wired, how deeply you feel, what you’ve lived through, and what your body senses in real time.
+Every emotion can be pointing to something in your experience — shaped by how you’re wired, what you’ve lived through, and what your body is sensing in the moment.

 Here are gentle possibilities, not rules: